vikashk1/node/doc/api/http.md

 This sends a chunk of the response body.
 This method may be called multiple times to provide successive parts of the body.

-Note that in the `http` module, the response body is omitted when the request is a HEAD request.
+In the `http` module, the response body is omitted when the request is a HEAD request.
 Similarly, the `204` and `304` responses _must not_ include a message body.